The Origin of Clay-Pot tandoors

 The Evolution of the Tandoor: From Bread Baking to Grilling Delights

 The tandoor has come a long way since its early days of bread baking.
 While it started as a simple oven for making flatbreads like naan and roti, its use has expanded significantly.
-In the 19th century, cooks in Peshawar, a city in what is now Pakistan, began using the tandoor for grilling meats.
+In the 19th century, cooks in Peshawar, a city in what is now Pakistan, began using the tandoors for grilling meats.
 This innovation changed the way the tandoor was used, making it a versatile cooking tool for a variety of dishes.

-Today, the tandoor is used to prepare a wide range of dishes, both in traditional Indian cooking and in modern culinary creations.
+Today, the tandoor Oven is used to prepare a wide range of dishes, both in traditional Indian cooking and in modern culinary creations.
 Let’s explore some of the most popular dishes cooked in a tandoor:

 Tandoori Chicken

-Perhaps the most famous dish cooked in a tandoor, tandoori chicken involves marinating the chicken in a mixture of yogurt and spices like turmeric, cumin, and garam masala.
+Perhaps the most famous dish cooked in a tandoor oven, tandoori chicken involves marinating the chicken in a mixture of yogurt and spices like turmeric, cumin, and garam masala.
 The marinated chicken is then placed on long skewers and cooked inside the tandoor.
 The high heat cooks the chicken quickly, giving it a smoky flavor and a slight char on the outside while keeping the inside juicy.

 Naan and Other Breads